 André Kudelski started his career in 1984 at Kudelski SA, Switzerland, as a research and development engineer.
 After working in Silicon Valley, he returned to Kudelski SA in 1986 and was appointed product manager for Pay-TV solutions.
 From 1989 to 1990, he was the director of the Pay-TV division (NagraVision) before taking over the position of Chairman and CEO of the Kudelski Group in 1991.
 In addition, he became Chairman of Nagra Plus SA, a joint venture of Kudelski SA and Canal Plus in 1992.
-He has been appointed Chairman of the Board of Directors of OPEN TV, a Nasdag listed company, controlled by Kudelski.
+He has been appointed Chairman of the Board of Directors of OPEN TV, a Nasdag listed company, controlled by Kudelski SA.

 André Kudelski serves on the Board of Directors and the Audit Committee of Dassault Systèmes SA, France, and Edipresse Group, Switzerland.
-Furthermore, he is a Board member of HSBC Private Bank Holdings and of the Swiss-American Chamber of Commerce.
+Furthermore, he is a Board member of HSBC Private Banking Holdings (Suisse) S.A. and Vice Chairman of the Board of Directors of the Swiss-American Chamber of Commerce.